valor-software/ngx-bootstrap/ZONELESS_MIGRATION_PLAN.md

 # Zoneless Migration Plan for ngx-bootstrap

+> **⚠️ TEMPORARY DOCUMENT** - This migration plan can be **deleted after the zoneless migration PR is approved and merged**.
+It serves as a historical record of the migration process.

 > **✅ MIGRATION COMPLETE** - All phases have been successfully implemented and validated.

 This document outlines the comprehensive plan to migrate ngx-bootstrap to Angular's zoneless change detection.
 This is a **breaking change migration** that will fully modernize the library to use Angular 20+ features.